Tips and FAQs

 TIP #4 - Double-Check your description (if you requested a customized shirt).
 We will try to catch spelling errors before sending your proof, but unfortunately, we might not always catch them.
 PLUS, don't forget that you'll have another chance to check your wording/spelling when we send you the proof.

-TIP #5- If you want a LARGE image of your car/truck/bus/motorcycle/ or whatever you are highlighting, you might want to choose designs from one of our 3 Oval Designs or from our Naked Designs.
+TIP #5- If you want a LARGE image of your car/truck/bus/motorcycle/ or whatever you are highlighting, you might want to choose designs from one of our 3 Oval Designs.
 They provide significantly larger images of your vehicle as compared to the other designs we offer.
 If you want some really awesome designs to surround your image with, then, of course, we have those available also.
 To make a comparison, look at the two examples below featuring the same image on two different designs.
 Both of the designs shown below have the same width, yet the design on the right has a much larger image of the car.

 Question: How durable are DTG printed garments?